United States Army during World War II: Accommodation and food supply

-Health and Hygiene
+Health and hygiene

 Disease was a major issue in both theaters.
 In the Pacific, diseases like malaria, dysentery, and sandfly fever were common.
 In Europe, cold-related ailments like trench foot were prevalent, especially during winter campaigns like the Battle of the Bulge.
 Hygiene was often poor in the field, with soldiers going weeks without proper washing or clean clothes.
 Combat fatigue (now recognized as PTSD) became a significant issue during the war.
 The exposing to prolonged combat, led to several psychological effects.
 Soldiers often suffered from nightmares, heavy startle response, panic attacks or hysteria.
 There were also psychosomatic symptoms like: gastrointestinal complaints such as spasms and inflammation, cardiophobia or bedwetting.
 The U.S. Army began to take steps to address mental health during the war, though treatment options were still limited.
 Soldiers dealing with severe combat stress were sometimes rotated out of the front lines and given rest periods.

+Americans troops in Merrill's Marauders relied on halizone tablets to purified water and often suffered from water borne intestinal diseases since they didn't boil water, unlike Chinese soldiers who drank only boiled water.
+Ogbum said "took time to boil all their drinking water, [while] ... far from boiling what they drank, many of the Marauders could not even be bothered to await the action of the halizone tablets in their canteens but would pop the tablets in their mouths like aspirin and wash them down with a pint of water dipped out of a trail side stream." and Hunter said "Only too late at Walawbum did we learn that the Chinese units were using the stream, from which we obtained our drinking water, as a latrine.
+Those men who, through force of circumstance or by choice, relied on halizone tablets to purify their drinking water soon became the victims of amoebic dysentery of the worst type."

-Military Justice
+Military justice

 US military justice during World War II was governed under the Articles of War enacted by Congress on June 4, 1920.
 These Articles were in effect through World War II and up until the Uniform Code of Military Justice came into effect in 1951.
 By 1945, there were 12 million American soldiers in uniform making the administration of military justice a complex undertaking.
 Some 50,000 American soldiers deserted during World War II of which more than 21,000 soldiers were convicted of desertion.
 Of these, 49 were sentenced to death but only one was executed (Private Eddie Slovik).
 The death penalty was applied more frequently for other offences, in particular for the crimes of murder and rape.
 It was also utilized in cases where enemy soldiers or civilians were convicted of violating the laws of war.